Erisaren/Eri-Pet-py/README.md

 # Eri-Pet
-It is a little robot pet supposed to do many things.
+It is a little pet supposed to do many things.
 I need help on making it better and pythonic looking.